Graylab/deepH3-distances-orientations/README.md

 # Deep H3 Loop Prediction
-A deep residual network architecture to predict probability distributions of inter-residue distances for CDR H3 loops in antibodies.
+A deep residual network architecture to predict probability distributions of inter-residue distances and angles for CDR H3 loops in antibodies.
 This work is protected by https://creativecommons.org/licenses/by-nc/3.0/.

 ResNet part of the code is re-implemented from https://github.com/KaimingHe/resnet-1k-layers which was based on \
 https://github.com/facebook/fb.resnet.torch